Oral Diagnostics and Rehabilitation

 The main focus of the research is on orofacial pain of muscular origin, from causes to treatment in both children and adults, and its sex differences.
 The research is translational, spanning from basic research conducted in patients and matched pain-free controls via human experimental studies where pain is induced experimentally, to clinical intervention studies.
 The research methods include e.g., intramuscular microdialysis, microbiopsies, conditioned pain modulation, exercise-induced analgesia, quantitative sensory testing (sensory and pain thresholds for warmth, cold and mechanical stimuli), transcranial magnetic stimulation (TMS), electromyography (EMG), jaw tracking, as well as immunohistochemistry, genomics and proteomics (in collaboration with other researchers).
 The group also conduct pedagogic research.

 For information about individual projects, see Orofacial Pain and Jaw Function

-The aim of this project is to scrutinise Swedish dental students’ writing in academic setting: what these students are expected to read and write, how they are expected to do this, and for what purposes they read and write.
+Nikolaos Christidis is PI for a project with the aim to scrutinize Swedish dental students’ writing in an academic setting: what these students are expected to read and write, how they are expected to do this, and for what purposes they read and write.